Gandha (film): Plot

 The story is based in a small village of Konkan when it is raining heavily.
-Janaki has her menstrual cycle and as per the practice in various societies in India, she is refrained from domestic activities in home for four days.
+Janaki has her menstrual cycle and as per the practice in various societies in India, she is refrained from domestic activities at home for four days.
 Her sister-in-law goes into labour.
-Due to heavy rains, the baby needs to be delivered in their home.
+Due to heavy rains, the baby needs to be delivered at their home.
 Janaki's mother-in-law is left alone to do all the work at home without Janaki's help.
 Janaki is continuously taunted by her mother-in-law for not having her own child till now.
 Janaki is worried about her husband who is stuck in another town due to rains.
-All she can do is worry and smell things from her room upstairs as she is not allowed to be involved in the home nor see the new born baby.
+All she can do is worry and smell things from her room upstairs as she is not allowed to be involved in the home nor see the newborn baby.